satry22/My-Pets/README.md

 - __User Stories__

+- As a user I want to know what the page is about.

 - As a user I want to navigate between pages.

 - As a user I want be able to view clear images of my pets.